exasol/pyexasol/docs/REFERENCE.md

 ## ExaFormatter

 `ExaFormatter` inherits standard Python `string.Formatter`.
-It itroduces set of placeholders to prevent SQL injections specifically in Exasol dynamic SQL queries.
+It introduces set of placeholders to prevent SQL injections specifically in Exasol dynamic SQL queries.
 It also completely disabled `format_spec` section of standard formatting since it has no use in context of SQL queries and may cause more harm than good.

 ### format()
 Formats SQL query using given arguments.
 Definition is the same as standard `format` function.